edriveX16/DOTMATRIX/README.md

 - features some simple pseudo random generators for garbage text and pattern

-requires a 65C02S CPU: PRG makes use of smbX, rmbx, bbsx, bbrx etc. commands
+requires a 65C02S CPU: PRG makes use of smbX, rmbX, bbsX, bbrX etc. commands

+works with ROM #R47 (other ROM versions untested)

 Up to now (14th July 24) a ready to use binary (DOTMAT9.PRG)